 The app itself offers a range of shooting modes and features.
 For example, you’ve got photo, video, panorama, square, as well as slow-motion and time-lapse.
 There’s no portrait mode, but the tablet does support Live Photos.
 It’s a dead simple app to use.

 The camera itself does a decent job.
 It’s able to capture balanced images that exhibit sharp focus, good color, and accurate exposure.
-Sometimes shots comes across as a bit dull or noisy, particularly in low light, but the majority of the shots are decent.
+Sometimes shots come across as a bit dull or noisy, particularly in low light, but the majority of the shots are decent.
+Few tablets have good cameras, so we can’t fault Apple too much here.

 Apple Pencil and Smart Keyboard